logan-connolly/portfolio/content/post/german_election_2017.md

 #### plot the distribution on the map by district

-It turned out that where you live indeed plays a big role on who vote for.
+It turns out that where you live indeed plays a role in who you vote for.
 In these maps, you can see that *AfD* and *die LINKE* were highly concentrated in the former DDR, while *die GRÜNE* has a large presence in former West Germany.

 {{< image src="/img/german_election_2017/distribution.jpg" alt="Voter Distribution Maps" position="center" style="border-radius: 8px;" >}}

 #### plot box-plots to see the distribution of individual districts

 The points in the box plots are markers for each district, while the box aspect portrays how narrow or wide the distribution is.
-From looking at the plot, *AfD* and *die Linke* have many outliers that are from the Eastern states.
+From looking at the plot, *AfD* and *die Linke* have many outliers.

 On the contrary, *FDP* has a similar median as *AfD*, but *FDP* has low variation among districts while *AfD* has very high variation and a handful of big outliers.
 Notice how *die LINKE* also has its share of outliers.